Relationship Breakdown: 3 signs that indicate it’s time for a change

 At Safe Place Therapy we know why it’s important to get out of these relationships and can help you through this process.
 We can also – if your partner is willing – help them to mitigate their BPD condition.
 That also means if you are reading this and you think you might have BPD, we can help you.

-The Partner who just thinks of themselves – Possible Narcissistic Personality Disorder
+The Partner who just thinks of themselves

 Equally, it may be you who is worried you might be showing these behaviours.
 If you are reading this and asking yourself “do I have NPD?”.
 We are happy to start the discussion using a phone, Skype, etc. if you prefer.

-The Partner who has no empathy – Possible Antisocial Personality Disorder
+The Partner who has no empathy

 Our final kind of dysfunctional relationship is when a partner has an antisocial personality disorder or ASPD.
 The non-technical term for this group is “Psychopaths”.
-The word “Psychopath” is much misunderstood and much misused, so let’s spend a minute on reality backed by the latest science.
+The word “Psychopath” is much misunderstood and much misused.
+So let’s spend a minute on reality, backed by the latest science.

 About 2% of all humans have always been born with a differently wired brain to the rest of us “neurotypicals”.
 This wiring shows up very clearly on MRI scans.
 Just as some people have colour blindness, so this group has emotional blindness.
 The amount of blindness varies but it is difficult for these individuals to empathise.
 If they are lucky and have a very warm, stable, trauma-free and supportive childhood, they generally get along in life fairly well.